 When it comes to cruises, our readers are picky: Only the most remarkable itineraries will do—those that stop in the most interesting and charming ports, give you enough time there, and show you places that would be too logistically difficult, time-consuming, or cost-prohibitive to see any other way.
 So we scrutinized the 2017 cruise itineraries on offer in order to point you toward the gems.
 U.S. News and World Report even interviewed Wendy for its article 10 Dreamy Cruise Vacations to Cross Off Your Bucket List.
 Then we narrowed our picks down to the best values, the most unusual routes, and the can’t-miss bucket-list journeys.
-We’ve even shared the best way to book them to get the most value for your money.
+To pinpoint the best cruise-planning travel specialist for your needs—to ensure you get the best itinerary and perks for your money—feel free to write to Ask Wendy.

 Cruises that explore today’s hottest destinations at a value:

 Iceland: A lot of cruises touch on Iceland these days, but Lindblad Expeditions is doing something different: a full circumnavigation aboard the National Geographic Orion.
-The ten-day trip isn’t cheap (it starts at $9,130 per person), but “it’s really an immersive experience of the whole country,” notes Mary Jean Tully, one of Wendy’s Trusted Travel Experts for cruises, “and the guides are excellent.”
-Reach out to Mary Jean Tully for insider advice and benefits.
+The ten-day trip isn’t cheap (it starts at $9,130 per person), but it’s a relatively immersive experience of the whole country.

 Cruises that open up remote, hard-to-access regions: